 Teaching music is not my main purpose.
 I want to make good citizens.
 If children hear fine music from the day of their birth and learn to play it, they develop sensitivity, discipline and endurance.
 They get a beautiful heart. ― Shinichi Suzuki

-Applications will be accepted at any time before the deadline of April 2, 2018.
-Notification of awards will be sent by May 7, 2018 to those receiving the scholarship as well as to those who will not receive aid.
+Applications will be accepted if postmarked by April 15, 2020.
+Notification of awards will be sent by May 15, 2020 to those receiving the scholarship as well as to those who will not receive aid.
 This scholarship process is separate from and does not substitute for the application process for acceptance into an institute or any other scholarship process.

-If you have any further questions, please email Christopher Becknell SAM Scholarship coordinator or call 651-283-0396.
+If you have any further questions, please email SAM Scholarship coordinator Laurie Petruconis: email@example.com.

 Past Scholarship Participants

 - 2019 Teachers: Courtney Bell, Ruth Einstein, Jennifer Lang and Mark Wamma.